Illusive7Man/ASR/README.md

 All of the accompanying theory can be found here: http://www.ai.rug.nl/nl/vakinformatie/sr/articles/MSc-Thesis-MiMa-Clear-HMM-intro.pdf

-For speech recognition I am using Hidden Markov Model (HMM) with four states (Gaussian distributions), not previosly mention Mixture-of-Gaussians HMM, for which it was difficult to get the necessary training algorithm.
+For speech recognition I am using Hidden Markov Model (HMM) with four states (Gaussian distributions), not previosly mentioned Mixture-of-Gaussians HMM, for which it was difficult to get the necessary training algorithm.

 Features I have used to model speech are Mel-frequency cepstral coefficients (MFCCs).
 Twelve of them in total, 2nd-13th.
 No other data has been used, except for signal's FFT magnitudes to determine if any word has been spoken.